 The 1st international Conference on Blockchain for Science, Research and Knowledge Creation on 5-6 November 2018 in NHOW Berlin

-Topics: Blockchain for Science, Living Knowledge Network, P2P Science, ICOs for Science Funding, New Data Handling Paradigms, Continous & Blockchain Attributed Publishing, Curiosity & Romance, Immutable Data Trailing, Research Subject Privacy, Cryptoeconomy in Science, IP and Blockchain, Connecting the IoRT (Internet of Research Things), Future of Science, Tokenized Data Market Places, Research Motivation, Open Science, Trusted Hardware, User Autonomy, Blockchain & Peer-review, Zero-Knowledge Proofs, Cryptoeconomy in Science, Healthcare Research, Lean Culture, Alternative Science Funding Methods, Decentralized Publishing, AI Training & Blockchain, Overhead Reduction.
+Topics: Blockchain for Science, Living Knowledge Network, P2P Science, ICOs for Science Funding, New Data Handling Paradigms, Continous & Blockchain Attributed Publishing, Curiosity & Romance, Immutable Data Trailing, Research Subject Privacy, Cryptoeconomy in Science, IP and Blockchain, Connecting the IoRT (Internet of Research Things), Future of Science, Tokenized Data Market Places, A Distributed, Blockchain Based Data Provenance System, Research Motivation, Open Science, Trusted Hardware, User Autonomy, Blockchain & Peer-review, Zero-Knowledge Proofs, Cryptoeconomy in Science, Healthcare Research, Lean Culture, Alternative Science Funding Methods, Decentralized Publishing, AI Training & Blockchain, Overhead Reduction.

 This is the first international conference on Blockchain in Science and Knowledge Creation.
 Almost all parts of the scientific conduct, ranging from data acquisition, post-processing to publication, intellectual property, research incentivisation and money distribution might be affected by the blockchain revolution.
 The time is now to structure this revolution so that it takes routes that are most beneficial for science and knowledge creation as early as possible, so to avoid dead ends, silos and limiting business models.
 At this conference we want to bring all interest groups together, to share, educate and identify synergisms for this aim.